 Human minds have successfully developed means to accomplish tasks that became necessities for survival during various epochs.
 Thus, necessity is the propulsion engine of all inventions and discoveries.

-Fire and wheel
+Tools, Fire and wheel

 Stone tools were the first identified invention of human beings 2.6 million years ago.
 Fire was used to cook food approximately 2.3 million years ago.
 The invention of fire is one of the most significant historic landmarks.
 It allowed man to cook food, scare away predators etc.

 But, unlike fire that was discovered millions of years ago, the utilization of wheels was in practice only 5000 years ago.
 In the beginning, transportation is not so crucial for survival than food.
 In modern day technological world, transportation is more fascinating to us.